Mortimer333/Dito/README.md

 ```html
 <element-two @i:list="[1,2,3]" @i:name="customName"></element-two>
 ```
-Now this element will have two additional value `list` and `name` which will replace or create new values inside of it.
+Now this element will have two additional values `list` and `name` which will replace or create new value inside of the component.

 ### Outputs
-Outputs are used when you want to dispatch an event without the need to create custom events.
-When you emit this value the parent element will run its updating script.
-Inside the call you are able to pass value up to the parent which can later use it for its own purposes.
-Similarly to `input` start with `@o:` and than you add the name of (existing or not) attribute in `$outputs` variable in the child element:
+Outputs are used when you want to dispatch an event without the need to create custom one.
+When you emit this value the parent element will run its assigned script which provides an option to sent data from child to parent.
+Similarly to `input` start with `@o:` and than you add the name of (existing or not) attribute in `$output` variable, in the child element:
 ```html
 <element-two @o:change="childChanged($event)"></element-two>
 ```
 #### `$event`
-Outputs have their own special variable, called `$event`, which holds the value passed from the emitter (from the child which dispatched this output).
+Outputs have their own special variable, called `$event` (like `events`), which holds the value passed from the emiter (from the child which dispatched this output).

 #### Child setup
 To set up `outputs` you don't have to do anything special, the only thing to remember is to actually call the `emit` on `output`: